-1. The name of the firm.

-2. A description of the practice to be handled by the firm.
+- 1. The name of the firm. - 2.
+A description of the practice to be handled by the firm.

-3. Authorized capital.

-4. The beginning and ending dates of the accounting year.

-5. The ratios or bases for distribution of profits and losses.

-6. The number of directors.

-7. The distribution of voting rights.

-8. Types of meetings, procedures for convocation thereof, and method for adoption of resolutions.

-9. The procedures for entry and withdrawal of shareholders, grounds for withdrawal, and related rights and obligations.

-10. The right to ownership of working papers and related documents, and procedures for borrowing and inspection thereof.

-11. The procedures for merger, dissolution, and liquidation, and grounds for dissolution.

-12. The date on which the articles of incorporation are adopted.
+shall be made public by the competent authority.

+- 3. Authorized capital. - 4.
+The beginning and ending dates of the accounting year. - 5.
+The ratios or bases for distribution of profits and losses. - 6.
+The number of directors. - 7.
+The distribution of voting rights. - 8.
+Types of meetings, procedures for convocation thereof, and method for adoption of resolutions. - 9.
+The procedures for entry and withdrawal of shareholders, grounds for withdrawal, and related rights and obligations. - 10.
+The right to ownership of working papers and related documents, and procedures for borrowing and inspection thereof. - 11.
+The procedures for merger, dissolution, and liquidation, and grounds for dissolution. - 12.
+The date on which the articles of incorporation are adopted.